 Unlike the vast majority of states across the country that have attracted immigrants in the past several years, Alabama has seen a significant decline in its foreign-born population.
-Since 2010, the foreign-born population of the state has fallen by more than 10 percent, or about 20,000 people.
+Since 2010, the foreign-born population of the state has fallen slightly, by about 12,000 people.
 Despite this, Alabama is still home to many immigrants who are workers, entrepreneurs, and taxpayers.
 These new Americans serve as everything from surgeons to metalworkers, making them valuable contributors to the state’s economy.

 In the United States, immigrants are more likely to be working-age than their U.S.-born counterparts.
 This allows them to contribute to the U.S. economy and to entitlement programs as they work and pay taxes.
 As Alabama's slow population growth may potentially deprive businesses of customers and employers of a workforce they can depend on as more baby boomers retire, immigrants are likely to help address some of these demographic challenges.

 In 2010, roughly one in 10 American workers with jobs at private firms were employed at immigrant-founded companies.
 Such businesses also generated more than $775 billion in annual business revenue that year.
 In Alabama, like the country as a whole, immigrants are currently punching above their weight class as entrepreneurs.

 |Fortune 500 companies in Alabama founded by immigrants or their children||100.0%|

 Nationally, immigrants earned $1.4 trillion in 2016 and contributed more than $117 billion in state and local taxes, as well as almost $262 billion in federal taxes.
 This left them with more than $1.0 billion in spending power.
 Immigrants in Alabama play an important role contributing to the state’s economy both as consumers and taxpayers.